oloapinivad/MiLES/README.md

 	A supplementary Instantaneous Blocking index with the GHGS2 conditon is also evaluted.
 	Full timeseries and climatologies are provided in NetCDF4 Zip format.

-3. 	**Z500 Empirical Orthogonal Functions**: Based on EOFs computed by R.
+3. 	**Z500 Empirical Orthogonal Functions**: Based on EOFs computed by R using SVD.
 	First 4 EOFs for North Atlantic (over the 90W-40E 20N-85N box) and Northern Hemisphere (20N-85N).
 	North Atlantic Oscillation, East Atlantic Pattern, and Arctic Oscillation are thus computed.
 	Figures showing linear regression of PCs on monthly Z500 are provided.